 Another example is when two MTAs, which are far apart, each establish a local session.
 Once the bandwidth and connection are established, the MTAs then change the IP addresses in the RTP streams to point to each other.
-The billing system continues to bill each of them for a local session, while the customers are actually engaged in a long distance session.
-This requires us to have mechanisms at the CMTSes that provide access to higher QoS only based on packet filters previously authorized.
-Thus, in addition to the 2-phase resource management, this scenario motivates the need for packet filters at the gates.
+The billing system continues to bill each of them for a local session, while the

-A.4 Scenario #4: Use of half-connections
+Scenario #4: Use of half-connections